AtmolanderMimi/basm/book/src/cli-capabilities.md

 ## `compile`
 The `compile` subcommand is the simplest way to use the basm cli.
-Similar to tool like `gcc`, it will create a file in the current working directory named like the one passed in with the extention replaced with `.bf`.
+Similar to tool like `gcc`, it will create a file in the current working directory named like the one passed in with the extension replaced with `.bf`.
 File name and output path can be specified with the `-o` flag.
 If compilation fails, error information will be printed to the terminal.